L-Belluomini/OTN/README.md

 # OTN

 ## Introduction
-Open Tak NAvigation is an ATAK plugin that enables ofline routing, it based on graphhopper routing engine and uses Open Stree Map data to do the navigation. the Project is Alpha state, the only thing that works is the rountig part.
+*Open Tak Navigation* is an ATAK plugin that enables offline routing, it based on graphhopper routing engine and uses Open Stree Map data to do the navigation. the Project is in pre-alpha state, the only feature available right now is the rountig part.

+## Note
+At the moment OTN can't create a graph for the routing on the phone itself.
+To create it, check out [OTNcompanion](https://github.com/L-Belluomini/OTN-companion).

 ## For users
-We are sorry, the developer build is the only available one.
-Here's a cat to apologize.
+We are sorry, the developer build is the only available one at the moment.
+Here's a cat to apologize

 ![image](https://github.com/MightyBakedPotato/Imagefiles/blob/main/601119faafcf5_u3b5avsmg7e41__700.png)

 ## For developers
-Steps to compile repo are based on [this](https://www.ballantyne.online/developing-atak-plugin-101/).
+The steps to compile repo are based on [this](https://www.ballantyne.online/developing-atak-plugin-101/).
-1. Create keystore, using keytool type jks, named keystore.debug in \ca key alias: androiddebugkey keypassword and keystore password: android
+1. Create keystore, using keytool type jks, named *keystore.debug* in \ca key alias: androiddebugkey keypassword and keystore password: android
 2. Open the repo folder in AndroidStudio